Majdi-Aref/restaurant/README.md

 - Underneath "Automatic deploys" you can find the "Manual deploy" subsection.
   - Click on "Deploy Branch".
   - As soon as your app has been deployed, a confirmation message will appear saying: "Your app was successfully deployed".
-  - Just under that confirmation message, a "View" button will appear.
+  - Just under that confirmation message, a 'View' button will appear.
   - Click on that "View" button to open your deployed app on Heroku in a new tab!
 - Scroll into the "Automatic deploys" subsection.
-  - If you want to choose this option, click on "Enable Automatic Deploys".
+  - If you choose this option, click on "Enable Automatic Deploys".
   - In this case, Heroku will rebuild your app every time you push a new change to your code to Github.
-- I applied the manual deployment method at first; then I applied automatic deployment method.
+- I applied the manual deployment method at first; then I also applied the automatic deployment method.
 - After deployment, you can directly start your app.
 - If you want to restart your app, click on "RUN PROGRAM" on the top left.